First Time Disney Visit

 Ages 0-2

-If your budget allows, vacationing with a baby or toddler gets even easier if you can stay in one of the resorts close to the Magic Kingdom, such as The Contemporary, The Polynesian or The Grand Floridian.
+If your budget allows, vacationing with a baby or toddler gets even easier if you can stay in one of the resorts close to the Magic Kingdom, such as The Contemporary, The Polynesian, or The Grand Floridian.
 The key to having a good time with a baby is keeping to the baby’s schedule, not yours.
 My best advice here is PROTECT THE NAP!
 Leave the park at noon to get your baby into bed, park the stroller in a quiet corner and let him or her nap in the shade, or let the child sleep on your shoulder while you ride the Monorail for an hour.
-Again, PROTECT THE NAP and you will not regret it.
+Again, PROTECT THE NAP, and you will not regret it.

 Ages 3-8

 This is the age where Disney is real.
-Kids are really meeting characters from their TV screens.
-They are seeing a real castle, and there are real ghosts in the Haunted Mansion.
-At this age, Disney can be really fun and you will enjoy watching your children’s faces and you will take at least 1,000 pictures on your iPhone.
-At this age, you will look at your spouse and say, “We are amazing.”
-Then five minutes later your darling Peter or Wendy will have an absolutely fit because you refuse to purchase an $18 fan that sprays water.
+Kids really meet characters from their screens.
+They are seeing a real castle and real ghosts in the Haunted Mansion.
+Disney can be monumental at this age, and you will enjoy watching your children’s faces.
+At the end of the trip, you will have at least 1,000 pictures on your phone.

 Ages 9 and up

 What’s exciting about having tweens and teens at the park is that they are old enough for all kinds of behind-the-scenes adventures.
-Additional costs apply, but I can’t wait until my kids are old enough to actually hike the African savannah at Animal Kingdom or see the Magic Kingdom’s underground tunnel system.
+Additional costs apply, but I can’t wait until my kids are old enough to hike the African savanna at Animal Kingdom or see the Magic Kingdom’s underground tunnel system.

 Tags: